Physical activity or exercise after pregnancy has benefits for your physical health and mental health.

 To have a good sitting posture, make sure you:

-- sit on your sitz bones, not your bum - your sitz bones are two round bones at the bottom of your pelvis
+- sit on your sitz bones, not your bum - your sitz bones are 2 round bones at the bottom of your pelvis

-- support your lower back with a cushion to help you sit upright
+- support your lower back with a cushion to help you sit up

-Get advice from a women's health physiotherapist if you experience any of the following:
+Get advice from a physiotherapist if you have:

 - pelvic girdle pain